sufrepmia/al-folio_theme/_pages/courses.md

 layout: course
 permalink: /course/
 title: Courses
-description: Here are some of my courses work, including assignments, reports and some talks.
-Most of them are written in Chinese.
+description: Here are some of my courses works, including assignments, reports and programs.
+Some of them are written in English.
 nav: true
 nav_order: 5
 ---